To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 Toni says, looking back, that it's shameful that families get torn apart by a system that's supposed to be supportive.

-She's grateful they made it through intact.
+She is grateful they made it through intact.
 Other families that have gone through this same thing, she says, have lost touch with their child forever.

 "Kids do need services," Toni says.
 "But they also need the support of their families."